Open Space Program

 To learn more about what the Open Space Program and our partners have been up to more recently, as well as exciting projects and community events, check out our latest e-newsletter.

 We have FREE Gift Certificates!
-Share your time and attention with loved ones at one of Flagstaff's Open Spaces!
+Share quality time with loved ones at a Flagstaff's Open Space!

 One of our efforts is to control invasive plants on Flagstaff's Open Spaces, and we actively pursue grants to support these efforts.

 Adopt a Tree!
-Volunteers planted baby Ponderosa Pine trees between the FUTS (Flagstaff Urban Trail System) and the new Veterans Home, to replace some of the invasive trees that were removed.
-We need people to adopt those trees, by visiting their tree 2-3 times per week to water them until they are established!
-Email email@example.com with any questions or to adopt a tree.
+Volunteers planted Ponderosa Pine trees on McMillan Mesa between the FUTS (Flagstaff Urban Trail System) and the new Veterans Home, to replace some of the invasive trees that were removed.
+Consider adopting those trees (water and feed them)!
+Email firstname.lastname@example.org with any questions or to adopt a tree.

 Open Spaces now accepts donations, which support volunteer events and educational events.
-If you'd like to donate, please make a check payable to City of Flagstaff-Open Spaces, and mail it to City of Flagstaff Sustainability Program, 211 W Aspen Ave, Flagstaff AZ 86001.
+If you'd like to donate, please make a check payable to City of Flagstaff-Open Spaces, and mail it to Robert Wallace, City of Flagstaff Open Space Program, 3200 W Rt 66, Bldg 6, Flagstaff AZ 86001.
 Thank you!